MENOPAUSE AND HORMONE REPLACEMENT THERAPY: DO THE BENEFITS OUTWEIGH THE RISKS? (PART 2)

 The main differences between oral and transdermal products are highlighted below.

-Transdermal Trumps Oral HRT.
-Transdermal products have proven to be more effective than oral products for the majority of women undergoing HRT.
+Transdermal Vs. Oral HRT.
+Transdermal products have proven to be more effective than oral products for the majority of women undergoing HRT.[7]
 Transdermal HRT does not interfere with liver metabolism as the hormones administered pass directly from the skin into the bloodstream.
-These products often make use of very low hormone doses, which reduces the risk of side effects and optimizes the benefits, as evidenced across studies[7].
+These products often make use of very low hormone doses, which reduces the risk of side effects and optimizes the benefits, as evidenced across studies[8].
 Additionally, they can offer immediate symptom relief by being applied directly to the reproductive area, allowing for more treatment flexibility.
+In addition to efficacy, there is evidence that transdermal HRT is safer than oral HRT due to the increased venous thromboembolism risk observed with the latter.[9]
+All the other benefits and risks were found to be similar.

 Types of Transdermal Products.
 Transdermal products consist of low-dose vaginal inserts such as pills, creams, or rings and are used to take away vaginal dryness, itchiness and pain.
 Other products, such as HRT patches, can immediately increase blood hormone levels.
 As with taking oral estrogen, transdermal products are typically safer when administered in a bioidentical form.